DanielMistrik/Subway-Learner/journal.md

 and 0 is collision with the obstacle.
 Now that the feature function is done I can move on to set-up for RL.
 The state function will probably have to poll the state function 3 times and average to remove some noise.

+Started work on the set-up for RL.
+Best approach is to use the openAI gym API and for this I have to implement a relatively simple environment class.
+Working on the feature vector function which will poll the game state 3 times and normalize to remove noise.
+Will then test the class out to see if it is working as intended.
+Then it will be time to run some RL algos (finally!).

+### Weekend 7-8 Oct 2023 ###
+Finished the normalizing feature vectors.
+Intentionally ignored cases with a None player location and minimized the platform elements because of how sensitive it is.
+Now we proceed to test it and then apply the first RL algos.